dpuwebservices/Primo-VE-code-snippets/README.md

-This repo is now deprecated.
+This repo is only for the custom Javascript we need to write for Sharepoint and LibGuide widgets.
 Use https://github.com/dpuwebservices/primove-local-dev instead.